A Happy Death

 In case anyone is wondering what happened on Thursday, when I got to the church, I prayed to Jesus for the strength to go through with it and I prayed to Mary for her help.
 Then, I got on my knees and received communion on my tongue.
 The next day I prayed to Jesus and Mary because I know I have a fickle heart and I knelt once again to receive communion on my tongue.
 My ascent still needs work but I’ll get there.

 I believe if people complain ceaselessly about a lack of reverence in the Novus Ordo Mass without doing anything about it, in the way of their actions at said mass, then it is all noise.
 I have never had a problem with a Novus Ordo mass.
-I grew up in it, both Latin and English versions, and it had all the reverence, the kneeling to receive Holy Communion on the tongue, the altar rails, the fervor, the participation and the love of the congregation.
+I grew up in it, both Latin and English versions, and it had all the reverence, the incense, the music, the altar service, the kneeling to receive Holy Communion on the tongue, the altar rails, the fervor, the participation and the love of the congregation.
 So, the mass itself is reverent.
 It is the actions of the members that are lacking, from the priest to the congregation.

 If a church in a different country keeps the altar rails while another church in another country decides to do away with the rails, paten etc., and yet both use the Novus Ordo liturgy, is the liturgy less reverent or are the religious leaders less reverent?
 This is not to idealize the church which kept the rails because the Catholic Church around the world needs people that do the right thing.

 I didn’t even know about this discussion about Traditional Latin mass until I moved to Canada, and my mom had not heard about the Traditional Latin Mass until I told her about it.
-It is only when I travelled abroad that I attended masses where people did not respond or sing and I joined them.
+It is only when I travelled abroad that I attended masses where people were not enthused in their responses if they did respond (memory is vague but there was a lack of fire I felt).
+I believe it rubbed off on me.
 Now being here in Canada, I have responded and I have sung.
 I have noticed the fervour in the churches I attend change over time, so much so that the priest of the church where I attend Sunday Mass has thanked the congregation for the generosity of their participation.

 It takes everyone.

-Preaching about reference is a good thing but even better is when the people move to action.
+Preaching about reverence is a good thing but even better is when the people move to action.

 Thank you for reading today’s post.
 Remember to like this post and share it with your friends if you enjoyed it.
 Follow me on my blog, Katmira’s blog or my podcast, Amara’s Musings, to receive notifications whenever I have a new post.
 You can also subscribe below to get an email notification whenever a new post is out.
 This is particularly helpful if you don’t have a WordPress account.